What are the attributes that make a great CEO?

 COVID-19 impacted the hospitality industry more than most sectors, totally wiping out months of revenue with the long-term repercussions potentially stretching for years.
 Marriott is the largest hotel chain globally, employing 200,000 people around the world; the potential fallout of the Coronavirus could be catastrophic.

-As the severity of the pandemic became apparent, Marriott CEO Arne Sorenson sent out a video message to all employees.
-The message started with compassion for employees or family members affected by COVID-19 before Sorenson calmly accepted that the pandemic represented “the worst disaster ever to happen to Marriott.”
-He explained that difficult decisions would have to be made but reassured employees that the crisis would end and that Marriott would be ready to succeed.
+As the severity of the pandemic became apparent, Marriott CEO Arne Sorenson stepped up to show leadership during the crisis.
+He sent out a video message to all the employees.
+It started out with compassion for employees or family members affected by COVID-19 before Sorenson calmly accepted that the pandemic represented “the worst disaster ever to happen to Marriott.”
+He explained that difficult decisions would have to be made but reassured employees that the crisis would end and that Marriott would eventually be ready to succeed again.

 Meanwhile, several Marriott hotels opened their doors for frontline workers battling the pandemic to stay for free to isolate themselves from at-risk loved ones.